MaruTerry/terrys-todos/README.md

 ## Features

 -   Create a new todo (ctrl + alt + T).
--   Manage existing todos in the side panel by right clicking them.
+-   Manage existing todos in the side panel.